luyaohan1001/YesRTOS/docs/cpp_notes.md

   5. It is also possible to allocate memory directly in header using 'constexpr', yet I prefer to have definition separate from interface.
   6. 'static' is good for implementing singleton design pattern, and avoids declaring global instance.
   7. 'static' members are not inherited, they belong to base class itself, and should accessed "base_class_name::static_variable".
 Thus, there's no polymorphism at all.

+# 'static' keyword outside of C++ class
+  1. Linkage scope specifier: Used to define function / memory within the scope of current file, like how it is used in C.
+  2. Storage modifier: Used to allocate memory in .BSS or .DATA segment depending on whether it is initialized.
+In other word, not on STACK.

 # You cannot use 'const' keyword at end of a 'static' member function
   1. 'static' member function do not have 'this' pointer which is specific for instance.